Search through more than a hundred articles on every aspect of User.com

 Turn on the PREVIEW

-Now, when you go to your website, you see everything that is going on in Tag Manager as you go through your website.
+Now, when you go to your website, you see everything that is going on in Tag Assistant as you go through your website.

 Stage 1.
 Script loading

-The first thing you need to do is paste a tracking code on every page of the website.
+The first thing you need to do, is to add a tracking code on every page of your website.
 Here are the steps:

 6. In Tag firing options, select Once per page.
 (You will need this in next steps.)

-To know which code you should pass, please go inside your user.com app to: Settings > Setup & Integrations > Google Tag Manager - where you will find your specific code.
+To know which code you should pass, please go to Settings > Setup & Integrations > Google Tag Manager in your user.com app, where you will find a code with your individual "apiKey".

-However, with only the basic tracking code, you will not get more complex user data such as the email address.
+However, with only basic tracking code, you will not get more complex user data such as the email address.
+Let's add some additional information to your implementation script in next steps.

 Stage 2.
 Login data

-There are two ways marketing automation systems identify you on the website: cookies and user ID.
+There are two ways marketing automation systems identify your users on the website: cookies and user ID.

 A cookie is assigned to all users the moment they land on your page; while the user ID is assigned when someone logs in to your website.